JEE Main 2026 Session 2 April 6 Shift 1 Paper Analysis: Difficulty Level, Subject-wise Review & Question Paper PDF

 JEE Main 2026 April 6 Shift 1 Paper Analysis Mathematics

-The JEE Main 2026 April 6 shift 1 paper concludes at 12 PM, and students are mentioning that the overall difficulty of the paper is moderate and lengthy.
+The JEE Main 2026 April 6 shift 1 paper concluded at 12 PM, and students are mentioning that the overall difficulty of the paper is moderate and lengthy.
+The mathematics section in this shift has moderate level questions but they were lengthy in nature.
+Hence, students took time to solve and attempt the mathematics section.
 Students have discussed all the memory-based questions with our JEE experts.
-And our expert team will undergo an insightful analysis to get key information regarding the JEE Main 2026 paper analysis:
+And our expert team has provided an insightful JEE Main 2026 paper analysis for maths below:

-- The number of good attempts expected in the maths section is 18-20 questions.
+- The number of good attempts in the maths section is 14-16 questions.

-- The average number of questions attempted by students is expected to be 16-18 questions.
+- The average number of questions attempted by students is 8-12 questions.

-- Based on the JEE Main 2026 April 6 Shift 1 paper analysis, mathematics was the most time-consuming section.
+- Based on the JEE Main 2026 April 6 Shift 1 paper analysis, mathematics was the most time-consuming section and the toughest in Session 2 till now.

 - Easy: 10 questions.